AlinaWan/ok-garmin-nvidia/README.md

 Instead of controlling a Garmin dashcam, this script listens for commands and executes keypresses for NVIDIA tasks.

+> [!NOTE]
+> This is not intended for practical use.
+The speech recognition engine doesn’t actually recognize the word "Garmin", so the script relies on fuzzy keyword matching to guess what you meant.

 ## Supported Voice Commands and Key Bindings

 | Voice Command               | Keypress    |